-Previously I helped Tearfund, a £60 million a year international not-for-profit rethink their digital services, increasing completed donations by 30% and creating a pattern library.
+Previously I helped Tearfund, an international not-for-profit rethink their digital services, and scale their design work.

 I care deeply about making user-centred, accessible products and services.
 My design process revolves around using research and prototypes to drive product iteration.